nickalreadyinuse/alpinefaction/README.md

 This readme file is a work in progress.
 Alpine Faction has many new client and server commands that are not yet documented.
 If you want to try them out now, use `. <FRAGMENT>` to search for available commands.

-To use Red Faction command line options with Alpine Faction, use them with `DashFactionLauncher.exe`.
+To use Red Faction command line options with Alpine Faction, use them with `AlpineFactionLauncher.exe`.
 They will be forwarded to the Red Faction process.

 Alpine Faction additionally supports the following command line options: